Blue Jackets-Maple Leafs stream: 2020 NHL Stanley Cup Qualifiers

-NBCSN’s coverage of the NHL’s Return to Play continues with Thursday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
-Coverage begins at 8 p.m.
+NBCSN’s coverage of the NHL’s Return to Play continues with Friday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
+Live look-in coverage begins at 9 p.m.
 ET on NBCSN.
-Watch the Blue Jackets-Maple Leafs Game 3 stream at 8 p.m.
+Watch the Blue Jackets-Maple Leafs stream at 9 p.m.
 ET on the NBC Sports app by clicking here.

-After being shutout in Game 1, Auston Matthews scored the Leafs’ first goal of the series with four minutes remaining in the second period of Game 2.
-This snapped Joonas Korpisalo’s 96-minute shutout streak to start the postseason.
-Captain John Tavares scored on a breakaway in the third period before Morgan Rielly’s empty-netter.
+After alternating shutouts in Games 1 and 2, Game 3 brought a three-goal comeback win as Columbus stunned the Leafs in their own building to push them to the brink of elimination.
+Toronto led 3-0 midway through the second period before the Blue Jackets got on the board with a Pierre-Luc Dubois goal.
+Seth Jones and Dubois then scored in the third to force OT before Dubois capped his memorable night with a third goal in overtime for the win and the franchise’s first postseason hat trick.

-With less than two minutes to play in the third period, Jake Muzzin was taken off on a stretcher after colliding with Oliver Bjorkstrand.
-Muzzin was down on the ice for an extended period of time before being taken to a local hospital.
-He was discharged overnight and returned to the team hotel but has been ruled out for the remainder of this series.
+Columbus, a year after becoming the first team in NHL history to sweep the Presidents’ Trophy winners in the opening round, are on the verge of winning a playoff series in consecutive years for the first time in franchise history.
+Last year’s sweep was their first postseason series win.

 WHAT: Columbus Blue Jackets vs. Toronto Maple Leafs